cdapio/cdap/cdap-docs/users-manual/source/index.rst

 This is done by creating and operating an ETL Adapter.

-ETL Adaptors are created from either of the two ETL Application Templates shipped with CDAP:
+ETL Adapters are created from either of the two ETL Application Templates shipped with CDAP:

 - ETL Batch
 - ETL Realtime

 Application Templates are built from Plugins.
-Application Templates are used to build CDAP Adaptors, of which one type is an ETL Adaptor.
+Application Templates are used to build CDAP Adapters, of which one type is an ETL Adapter.

-(If you are interested in writing your own Adaptor, Application Template, Plugin, or extending the existing ETL framework, please see these Developers’ Manual sections. [link])
+(If you are interested in writing your own Adapter, Application Template, Plugin, or extending the existing ETL framework, please see these Developers’ Manual sections. [link])